Marlene Mejia Weiss, Executive Director of Outreach

 With a background in sports marketing and licensed consumer products, Marlene didn't start cultivating her entrepreneurial spirit until her six year stint as a full-time parent to her two boys.
 Using her previous work experience, recently updated skills in digital marketing and mothering “know-how” for fostering adaptability and managing chaos, she embarked on a career onramp that included marketing projects for early stage startups and freelance marketing for small businesses.

-She realized during this time that like her other women were struggling to balance work and motherhood so she joined the board of the Women's Business Incubator in 2016 to work on a solution.
-Since then, she has realized her passion for social entrepreneurship and has enjoyed supporting parents and children at The Inc and through other endeavors.
+She realized during this time that like her other women were struggling to balance work and motherhood so she joined the Board of the Inc. (formerly Women's Business Incubator) in 2016 to work on a solution.
+Since then, she has realized her passion for social entrepreneurship and has enjoyed supporting parents and children at The Inc. and through other projects aimed at helping families thrive.
 Marlene lives in North Seattle with her husband Matthew, their two fun-loving boys and a crazy amount of Legos.

 Sarah Beaumont Hines, Executive Director of Operations